MattIDCarter/SpeciesMAP/README.md

 ### Installation

-Clone or download this repository and open the project in RStudio.
+Clone or download this repository and open the R project file `SpeciesMAP_Template.Rproj` in RStudio.

 Install the required packages: